Ashleigh Sykes: Club

 Sykes joined Canberra United along with her sister Nicole in the W-League whilst still finishing school for the league's inaugural season in 2008–09.
 She made her debut in Canberra's first match, coming on for Grace Gill in a loss to Newcastle Jets.
 On 30 November 2008, Sykes scored her first goal for the club – the equaliser in a two-all draw with Perth Glory.
 Canberra went on to make the Grand Final only to lose to Brisbane Roar, with Sykes playing the second half.
 Sykes was presented with the club's Rising Star award after a strong first season.

 A broken leg suffered in a challenge against Melbourne Victory saw Sykes miss much of the 2010–11 W-League.
 However, Ashleigh was able to recover in time for the end of the season and finals in January 2011.
 Her late winner against Perth Glory saw Canberra qualify for the finals.
 Despite this, Canberra were eliminated by Brisbane Roar in the semi-final after a penalty shootout.

 Sykes was a member of the Canberra side which won the W-League Premiership after going through the entire 2011–12 W-League undefeated.
 On 28 January 2012, Sykes scored Canberra's second goal and set up another to secure a win in the 2012 W-League Grand Final, winning the club its first W-League Championship.

 Sykes was once again a key player in the Canberra side which won a second Premiership in the 2013–14 W-League.

 On 7 December 2014, Sykes scored from a volley into the top corner from outside the area against Perth Glory to ensure Canberra's qualification for the finals of the 2014 W-League.
 The goal was later awarded W-League Goal of the Season.
 Sykes went on to score twice in the Grand Final against Perth to earn Canberra its second Championship, and was also given the Player of the Grand Final award.

 On 10 February 2016, Sykes joined Japanese 2nd division club AS Harima ALBION.

 Sykes signed with the Portland Thorns in 2017 and made her first appearance for the team on 17 June 2017.
 After finishing second during the regular season, the Thorns advanced to the NWSL Championship with 4–1 win over the Orlando Pride.
 Sykes became an NWSL champion when the Thorns defeated the regular-season winning team North Carolina Courage 1–0 in the 2017 NWSL Championship on 14 October 2017.

-On 16 February 2018, Sykes retired from football at the age of 26, after 10 years at the top level.
+On 16 February 2018, Sykes retired from football at the age of 26 after 10 years at the top level, saying "I'm looking forward to moving on to the next stage of life."

-In November 2021, after playing with Canberra Olympic, Sykes returned to the A-League Women, re-joining Canberra United.
+In November 2021, after playing with Canberra Olympic, Sykes returned to the A-League Women, re-joining Canberra United for the 2021-22 season.